Beat Freaks: Jules "Lady Jules" Urich

 She has many years experience doing commercials, music videos, and much more.
 Some commercials she has been featured in include Wal-Mart, GAP, Nike and Jolly Rancher.
 B-Girl Jules starred as the main character whose dreams of being a break dancer are put on hold when she is stabbed.

 Jules is also an animal rights activist.
 She works closely with a charity called The Cat House on the Kings and is a strong supporter of PETA.

 She is one of the original members of Groovaloos and a part of the stage show is based on her life.

 Jules is the one who made the first headspin ever from a lady in the fourth episode of America's Best Dance Crew which is considered the Wack Track challenge.

 Keeley "LockN' Key" Kaukimoce

 Keeley was born and raised in Dallas, Texas.
-Keeley specializes in locking.
-Some of her accomplishments are being in My Wife and Kids, Legally Blonde, Run DMC video, and You Got Served.
+Keeley specializes in locking and is known as the first female student of Greg Campbellock Jr. She has traveled internationally teaching locking and party dances as well as choreographed for several artists including Miley Cyrus, and Disney’s Youngstown.
+Some of her accomplishments are appearing in My Wife and Kids, Legally Blonde, Run DMC “It’s Like That” video, and You Got Served as well as Nickelodeon’s “All That”, Bob Heart Abishola and many more.
 She is one of the original members of Groovaloos, and a part of the stage show is based on her life.
 Keeley is married with two children.
+She is a television and film producer, keynote speaker, leadership training facilitator, and has a passion for health and wellness.